Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Results

 \subsection{Training Protocol}

-The proposed framework iteratively refines reward structures across $G = 2$ generations.
-In each generation, the LLM synthesizes $K=4$ candidate reward functions based solely on the task specifications.
-To evaluate the viability of these candidates, we employ a MAPPO baseline to train the agents.
-For computational efficiency, each candidate undergoes a rapid evaluation phase consisting of exactly $21$ iterations in the training.
-Throughout this phase, the underlying environment dynamics remain constant, with every episode strictly terminating at the predefined horizon of $H=200$ timesteps.

-Upon the completion of the $21$ iterations, the diagnostic engine extracts behavioral metrics and payoff distributions.
-This data acts as structured feedback for the LLM, prompting the second generation ($G=2$) of reward synthesis to correct observed coordination gaps, such as deadlocks or asymmetric pacing.
-We train all agents using the MAPPO algorithm with the hyperparameters presented in \cref{tab:mappo_params}.
+The proposed framework generates and evaluates reward structures across $G = 2$ generations.
+In each generation, the LLM synthesizes $K = 4$ candidate reward functions based solely on the task specifications.
+For computational efficiency, each candidate undergoes a rapid evaluation phase consisting of $21$ training iterations.
+Upon completion of these iterations, the diagnostic engine extracts behavioral metrics and payoff distributions.
+This data serves as structured feedback for the LLM, guiding the next generation of reward synthesis to correct observed coordination gaps, such as deadlocks or asymmetric pacing.
+Moreover, the agents are trained using MAPPO with hyperparameters given in \cref{tab:mappo_params}.
+Across the generations, the MAPPO hyperparameters remain fixed.